-iMessage Sent as Text Message iPhone Guide (2023 Update)
+(7 Reasons) iMessage Sent as Text Message on iPhone

-When your iPhone displays ‘Sent as Text Message’ for a particular communication, it’s indicating that your message has been delivered as a standard SMS text rather than through iMessage.
-This usually occurs due to a few specific circumstances:
+When your iPhone displays ‘Sent as Text Message’ for a particular communication, it indicates that your message has been delivered as a standard SMS text rather than through iMessage.
+This usually occurs due to one of several specific circumstances:

 • The iMessage service might be temporarily unavailable or down.